triptease/docs/structured-data.md

 ### Handling data updates

-If you are a SPA (Single Page App) or support multiple updates on the same page (i.e. searches), please update the HTML/JSON in place.
+If you are an SPA (Single Page App) or support multiple updates on the same page (i.e. searches), please update the HTML/JSON in place.
 Do NOT keep adding additional elements as this will just corrupt the data.

 ### Validating your code

 You can use [schema.org's validator](https://validator.schema.org) to check the output of your structured data and fix any errors.

+A common error to watch out for is trailing commas in JSON-LD.

 ### Getting started